Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Obersturmführer Dr Franz Lucas (3yrs Imprisonment)

-Female SS Oberaufseherinen Dr Maria Mandel (Executed by the Poles)
+Female SS Oberaufseherin Dr Maria Mandel (Executed by the Poles)

-SS Hauptsturmführer Dr Josef Mengele (Escaped Abroad – Died in a Swiming Accident)
+SS Hauptsturmführer Dr Josef Mengele (Escaped Abroad – Died in a swimming accident)

 SS Obersturmführer Dr Hans Munch (Acquitted)